dougbrown1048/ETR107-Final-Project/README.md

   4. Regulates the voltage to the truck motor in order to maintain the proper speed through the corner

 **For ETR107**
-Onboard the same truck, I hope to
+With the same truck
-  1. Use a MicroBit microprocessor to collect and store telemetry data from the truck including
+  1. Use a BBC MicroBit microprocessor onboard the truck to collect and stream telemetry via radio link to another MicroBit.
+Data collected includes
     - Acceleration in two dimensions
     - Maximum and average speed
-  2. Download stored data from the microbit either by USB or Bluetooth connectivity
+  2. With the second MicroBit connected to a laptop, view the streamed data in realtime

 **Here's a picture of the truck**